 These statistics only reveal the number of countries that had discussions on pensions with the Fund in a given year.
 Equally of interest is whether the Fund’s involvement on this issue in a country was ongoing and active or merely on an occasional basis.
-Here involvement is characterized as “intensive” if pensions were either mentioned in at least four of the Article IV staff reports for the country during the evaluation period or if pensions featured in Fund-supported program discussions.
-Of the 31 AEs, there were four countries (Cyprus, Greece, Ireland, and Portugal) in which pension reform was part of the program discussionsand among the surveillance cases, there were at least 16 countries for which Fund involvement was “intensive” (as characterized above) over the evaluation period.
-Of the 66 EMEs, there were 25 countries where pension reforms featured in program discussions and another 16 countries where pension issues were covered “intensively” in surveillance discussions.
+Here involvement is characterized as “intensive” if pensions were either mentioned in at least four of the Article IV staff reports for the country during the evaluation period or if pensions featured in IMF-supported program discussions.
+Of the 31 AEs, there were four countries (Cyprus, Greece, Ireland, and Portugal) in which pension reform was part of the program discussions; and among the surveillance cases, there were at least 16 countries for which Fund involvement was “intensive” (as characterized above) over the evaluation period.
+Of the 66 EMEs, there were 25 countries where pension reforms featured in program discussions and another 16 countries where coverage of pension issues in surveillance discussions was “intensive”.

 About half of the SIPs and more than a third of the TA reports reviewed included long-term projections assessing the financial sustainability or evolution of pension outlays.
 In contrast, discussion of pension reform options or of their potential equity or allocative effects occurred in less than a quarter of SIPs and TA reports.
 In its TA to member countries, the Fund tended to focus more on parametric reforms to existing DB schemes.

 In the beginning of the evaluation period, pension issues were occasionally reflected in structural conditionality in Fund-supported programs with no obvious regional concentration.
-Yet by 2008, one saw pension issues increasingly included in structural program conditionality much more in Europe than in other regions, with a high of 12 European countries with such conditions by 2010 (in contrast with no more than 4 countries in any other region).
-Such dominance persisted through 2015, dropping gradually to about 7 countries.
-The dominance of Europe reflected principally both the aging of its countries and the well-developed nature of European pension systems (often with excessively generous provisions entailing budgetary challenges, both of a short and long-term nature).
-In other regions, one typically saw 3-4 countries at most with structural conditionality on pension issues.
+Yet, by 2008, structural conditionality on pension issues was increasingly included in many more IMF-supported programs in Europe than in other regions, with a high of 12 programs with such conditions by 2010 (in contrast with no more than 4 programs in any other region).
+Such predominance persisted through 2015, dropping gradually to about 7 programs.
+The predominance of structural conditionality in IMF-supported programs in Europe reflected principally both the aging of countries and the well-developed nature of European pension systems (often with excessively generous provisions entailing budgetary challenges, both of a short and long-term nature).
+In other regions, structural conditionality on pension issues typically featured in 3-4 programs at most.
 The countries, programs, pension policy objectives, and specific conditionality measures are listed in Appendix Table 3.

-Often formal conditionality (particularly in the form of structural benchmarks) was used in IMF-supported programs to encourage pension reform.
-Of the 77 structural conditions related to pension reform identified in programs during the evaluation period, one-third supported actions for the authorities to articulate a strategy for pension reform and to clarify the underlying objectives and tradeoffs.
+Often conditionality (particularly in the form of structural benchmarks) was used in IMF-supported programs to encourage pension reform.
+The evaluation identified 77 structural conditions related to pension reform across IMF-supported programs for 34 countries during the evaluation period.
+One-third of the conditions called for actions by the authorities to articulate a strategy for pension reform and to clarify the underlying objectives and tradeoffs.
 Such actions formed the basis for more specific policy steps to address weaknesses (principally those creating excessive fiscal pressures) in the prevailing pension system.
-Almost 40 percent of the program conditions supported steps involving submission of pension reform legislation to parliament and the requirement of parliamentary approval of said legislation.
+Almost 40 percent of the program conditions called for steps involving submission of pension reform legislation to parliament and the requirement of parliamentary approval of said legislation.